awolseid/pymops/README.md

 ## About

-Power scheduling is an NP-hard optimization problem with high dimensionality, combinatorial nature, non-convex, non-smooth, and discontinuous properties with multi-period multiple constraints.
+Power scheduling is an NP-hard optimization problem with high dimensionality, combinatorial nature, non-convex, non-smooth, and discontinuous properties together with multi-period multiple constraints.

 - Two sequential tasks:
   - Unit Commitment